dragondaud/SolarGuardn/README.md

 this sketch will monitor soil conditions, ambient temperature, humidity and atmospheric pressure, then report changes using MQTT, to AdafruitIO.

-A builtin WWW server provides direct access to current data, /reset request will reboot ESP.
+A built-in WWW server provides direct access to current data, /reset request will reboot ESP.

 Telnet server allows remote monitoring and debugging when serial is not practical.